fmalmeida/MpGAP/README.md

 Long reads only assemblies can be produced with Canu, Flye and/or Unicycler assemblers.
 Users can assemble pacbio or nanopore reads.

-Addionally, users can perform a polishing step since long reads only assemblies generally suffer from basecall accuracy.
+Additionally, users can perform a polishing step since long reads only assemblies generally suffer from basecall accuracy.
 For that, it is only necessary to set path to a directory containing raw nanopore FAST5 data to polish with Nanopolish or, for pacbio, to set path to \*.bax.h5 or \*.subreads.bam files to use VarianCaller to polish the assembly.

 [Here](https://github.com/fmalmeida/MpGAP#usage-examples) you can find a few usage examples.